wizzicollo/animated-fiesta/README.md

 2. Users can view different photos.

-3. Users can click on a single photo to view it and also view details of the photo.
+3. Users can click on a single photo to view it.

 4. Users can search for different photos.